 Firstly you need to decide if you need a lightweight packraft or a heavy duty mini-raft.

-Mini-rafts are made from heavy duty material so are not quite so light and do not pack down quite as small as packrafts.
+Mini-rafts are similar designs but made from heavy duty materials so are not as light and do not pack down quite as small as packrafts.
 They are excellent 'hard boat' replacements for canoes or kayaks, and perfect where you expect to drive to the water, or where weight and size of a hard boat is undesirable, but ultimate packability and an ultra light boat is not necessary.

 There are three basic design types of packraft.